khanonjs/khanon.js-website/public/docs/0-what-is-khanon-js.md

 # How's the deal between Khanon.js and Babylon.js?

 In some cases Khanon.js works with its own implementation, like the case of actors.
 Actors are logical elements that interact between themselves, the scene, and/or the player.
-An actor could be the main charactar of the game, a NPC, a fire throwing particles, or whatever.
+An actor could be the main charactar of the game, a NPC, a fire throwing particles, or whatever that has some logic.
 This element is fully provided by Khanon.js, so it doesn't have a direct relation with a Babylon.js object.

 In other cases the Khanon.js object wraps an existing Babylon object, like scenes, sprites, meshes or particles.